 Square comes with the headphone jack card reader included, though a Square reader for contactless and chip cards will run you $49.
-If you want a Square stand for contactless and chip cards for your tablet, it will cost $169.
+If you want a Square stand for contactless and chip cards for your tablet, it will cost you the same $49.
+Additionally, you can purchase the Square terminal for as low as $299, or simply rent it for $27/month for 12 months.
 Finally, the Square register is a serious piece of permanent hardware for your store, but it’s costly.
-You can either buy it outright for $999 or rent it for $49/month for 24 months.
+You can either buy it outright for $799 or rent it for $39/month for 24 months.

 After registering with Square you agree to not allow your account to be used by an outside user and consent to the company’s E-sign, allowing them to send you electronic communications in a number of methods.

 You are not allowed to reverse engineer or customize the Square software or hardware beyond what is expressed on the company website.
 You must agree to not use the system in a way that harms anyone or violates the law.